 Weber Q2200 Overview

-Weber’s Q Series 2200 portable grill makes grilling on the go simple and a lot of fun.
+Weber’s Q Series 2200 portable grill makes grilling on the go simple and fun.
 It’s fun because you don’t need to deal with the pain of charcoal and the filth that comes with it.
-Also, Weber decided that their grills have to perform better than the average grills out there.
+Also, Weber decided that their grills must perform better than the average ones.
 I don’t worry about my grill falling apart after only one season of use.

-My Q Series 2200 has a large and wide-open 280 sq. inches of space.
-And what’s great is none of that area is blocked by hinges and cast cutouts that take up precious cooking space.
-Speaking of space, Weber matched the 12,000 BTU/HR burner perfectly to the size of the grill.
+My Q Series 2200 has a large, wide-open 280 sq. inches of space.
+And what’s excellent is that no area is blocked by hinges and cast cutouts that take up precious cooking space.
+Regarding space, Weber perfectly matched the 12,000 BTU/HR burner to the grill size.

-The burner heats the porcelain coated cast iron grates evenly so I don’t have to worry about over-cooking the food.
+The burner heats the porcelain-coated cast iron grates evenly, so I don’t have to worry about overcooking the food.
 And all of it cooks evenly.
-I know from experience that cheaper grills have multiple hot spots when they’re new, and it only gets worse after more use.
+I know from experience that cheaper grills have multiple hot spots when new, which only worsens after more use.

-From a quality perspective, as in how long my grill will last, it’s a matter of understanding how to use it, and just as important, how to clean it and prevent hazards.
-It’s a durable grill, but you have to learn how to take care of it.
+From a quality perspective, as in how long my grill will last, it’s a matter of understanding how to use it and, just as important, how to clean it and prevent hazards.
+It’s a durable grill, but you must learn to take care of it.

 The burners are stainless steel, so you know they’re not second-rate parts.
-They cast its body in aluminum for lighter weight and durability.
-Because it’s so sturdy, I can feel the quality when I used it on the road at a roadside park or outside on our porch using the optional rolling grill cart.
+They cast their bodies in aluminum for lighter weight and durability.
+Because it’s so sturdy, I can feel the quality when I use it on the road at a roadside park or outside on our porch using the optional rolling grill cart.

 Conclusion

-If you want a portable grill capable of grilling a perfect meal every time, the Weber Q Series Q2000 and Q2200 represent a very well made product that performs as advertised.
-Weber quality and workmanship show clearly in how each part fits and functions.
+If you want a portable grill capable of grilling a perfect meal every time, the Weber Q Series Q2000 and Q2200 represent a very well-made product that performs as advertised.
+Weber’s quality and workmanship clearly show how each part fits and functions.